camronh/Subscription-PoC/README.md

 ### 6. Attempt an API request using the GUI.

-> Make sure your metamask is connected and you are on Rinkeby.
-You will need some rinkeby to make the original transaction of putting the request on chain.
+> Make sure your metamask is connected and you are on Ropsten.
+You will need some Ropsten to make the original transaction of putting the request on chain.

 ![Attempt Request](https://user-images.githubusercontent.com/26840412/153304922-1af53024-a5e5-4083-bc1a-62c8569108de.png)